Trump says GOP 'forced' to seek other state to host convention, slamming North Carolina governor

 BIG CITY DEMS WHO FORCED CORONAVIRUS LOCKDOWNS ARE NOW SUDDENLY ENCOURAGING MASS GATHERINGS OVER GEORGE FLOYD DEATH

+In a tweet after Trump's post, Cooper said it was "unfortunate" that Republicans "never agreed to scale down and make changes to keep people safe."

 Cooper had written in a letter to the top convention organizer and the national GOP chairwoman that "planning for a scaled-down convention with fewer people, social distancing and face coverings is a necessity."

 The letter came on the eve of a deadline from the GOP for assurances that Cooper would allow a full-scale event in August.

 Later, Cooper told reporters it's unlikely that virus trends would allow a full-capacity nominating convention for Trump to proceed at Charlotte's NBA arena.